solodev/cloud-documentation/src/infrastructure/providers/Add Cloud Account/index.md

 # Add Cloud Account

-Adding a cloud account in Solodev Cloud is a simple process, and can be completed in minutes by following the steps below.
+Adding a cloud account in Solodev Cloud is a simple process and can be completed in minutes by following the steps below.

 <img src="../../../images/addcloudaccount.jpg" alt="addcloudaccount" style="width: 100%; display: block"></a>